 This year’s newest division, the Tagged Dolphin Division (Mahi Mahi), offers one winner a $10,000 cash prize.
 The first STAR registrant and CCA Florida member who catches one of the eligible, 20-tagged dolphins, tagged and released in the coastal waters of Florida by the Dolphin Research program implemented by the Beyond Our Shores Foundation, will win.

 STAR is a family-friendly competition, and CCA Florida youth members (ages 6 to 17) can participate for free.
 Kids are encouraged to submit entries in the Youth Scholarship Division presented by Academy Sports + Outdoors for a chance to win a scholarship, with more than $100,000 available.

 Other divisions include ladies, kayaks, guides, and many more.
 Since most division winners are determined by a random drawing, it is not about catching the biggest fish but submitting the most qualifying entries.

 STAR’s technology-based format encourages participants of all ages to protect and conserve Florida’s fisheries for today and future generations.
 Registration is open and ends October 4.

 About CCA Florida

 The Coastal Conservation Association (CCA) was founded in 1977 after drastic commercial overfishing along the Texas coast decimated redfish and speckled trout populations.
 One of 19 state chapters, CCA Florida became the fifth state chapter in 1985.
-A 501(c)3 non-profit, the purpose of CCA is to advise and educate the public on conservation of marine resources.
-Through habitat restoration projects, water quality initiatives and fisheries advocacy, CCA Florida works with its over 18,000 members including recreational anglers and outdoor enthusiasts to conserve and enhance marine resources and coastal environments.
+A 501(c)3 non-profit, the purpose of CCA is to advise and educate the public on the conservation of marine resources.
+Through habitat restoration projects, water quality initiatives, and fisheries advocacy, CCA Florida works with its over 18,000 members including recreational anglers and outdoor enthusiasts to conserve and enhance marine resources and coastal environments.
 Join the conversation on Facebook or learn more at ccaflorida.org